TylerSzymanski/3D-Printable-Desk-Mat-/README.md

 # 3D-Printable-Desk-Mat-
+!!This page is in progress!! (+I'm new to GitHub so it might take a minute)

 An open source, 3D printable, scalable, and customizable desk mat to fit your personal needs.
 Created by Tyler Szymanski as a personal Engineering project using resources from the University of Alabama.
 Current project goals can be found in the ReadMe and will be updated as goals change.

 Premise: